tigard-tools/tigard/README.md

 To program AVR microcontrollers including many Arduino boards, use avrdude with a custom configuration file.

 #### Hookup:
 Be sure to select JTAG/SPI on the mode selection switch.
+Use SRST as your reset.

 #### Software:
 Avrdude is an open-source AVR flashing utility.
-You'll need a `tigard.conf` file identifying your tigard as an avrftdi-compatible device, and specifying which pins to use:
+Create the following `tigard.conf` file in order to identify Tigard as an avrftdi-compatible device and specify which pins to use:
 ```
 programmer
   parent "avrftdi"